MaxGfeller/array-patch/README.md

 // => [1, 3, 4, 6]
 ```

+Applying a produced patch always transforms the first array into the second.
+If you
+find a case where the resulting patched array is not equal to the given second array,
+please file an issue.

 ## Requirements

 This module runs on `node >= 8` and modern browsers using [Browserify](http://browserify.org/)